-Leased to Piedmont Airlines as registered operator - December 15, 1998
+Leased to Piedmont Airlines as the registered operator - December 15, 1998

-Ownership transferred to Bombardier Capital Inc - January 27, 1999
+Ownership was transferred to Bombardier Capital Inc - January 27, 1999

-Sub-leased to Allegheny Commuter Airlines - November 29, 1999
+Sub-leased to Allegheny Commuter Airlines as the registered operator - November 29, 1999

 Reregistered as N846EX - May 20, 1999

-Transferred to US Airways when the airlines merged - July 1, 2004
+The lease was transferred to US Airways when the airlines merged - July 01, 2004

 Sold to Wells Fargo Bank Northwest National Association - November 13, 2009